 Call to action text contains actions which advertiser want the user to do.
 Ex: Sign-up, download , buy etc.

-No of times the ad creative is shown
+Number of times the ad creative is shown

-No of slots or impression or clicks available from a platform for the advertisers.
+Number of slots or impression or clicks available from a platform for the advertisers.

 Audience (people) who are already familiar with the brand & interacted with brand knows what brand offers.